scylladb/scylladb/docs/cdc.md

 thread_local data_type cdc_stream_tuple_type = tuple_type_impl::get_instance({long_type, long_type});
 thread_local data_type cdc_streams_set_type = set_type_impl::get_instance(cdc_stream_tuple_type, false);
 ```
 This table simply contains each generation's timestamp (as partition key) and the set of stream IDs used by this generation.
-It is meant to be user-facing, in contrast to `cdc_generations` which is used internally.
+It is meant to be user-facing, in contrast to `cdc_generations_2` which is used internally.

 When nodes learn about a CDC generation through gossip, they race to update the description table by inserting a proper row (see `cdc::update_streams_description`).
 This operation is idempotent so it doesn't matter if multiple nodes do it at the same time.

 #### TODO: expired generations
-The `expired` column in `cdc_streams` and `cdc_generations` means that this generation was superseded by some new generation and will soon be removed (its table entry will be gone).
+The `expired` column in `cdc_streams_2` and `cdc_generations_2` means that this generation was superseded by some new generation and will soon be removed (its table entry will be gone).
 This functionality is yet to be implemented.